DaroHacka/LoomFinder-2.0/README.md

     comprehensive search and retrieves a broader range of relevant content.
 For the valid_subjects listed in queries.py, you’ll notice that the page number varies with each query because it’s randomized.
 Try loomfinder s:literature multiple times to see how page=n varies with each query randomly from 1 to 10.
+    Additionally, the d:date flag changes behavior depending on whether the range is less than 4 years (e.g., d:1800-1804) or 5 years or more (e.g., d:1800-1805).
+In the first case, query results are fetched on page=1.
+In the latter case, results are fetched randomly from pages 1 to 10.
   - Weighing Literary Genres vs. Scientific and Cultural Subjects

     To ensure a proportional choice between literary genres and scientific/cultural subjects, we applied weighted random selection.